Ateez: 2019: Breakthrough, first tour, and first studio album

-2020: Conclusion of Treasure series and start of Fever era
+2020: Conclusion of Treasure series and start of Fever series

 On January 6, 2020, Ateez released their fourth EP, Treasure Epilogue: Action to Answer, as the conclusion to their Treasure series, alongside a music video for lead single "Answer".
 The EP sold 179,796 physical copies in South Korea in 2020.
 On February 12, Ateez released their first Japanese EP Treasure EP.Map to Answer, with the Japanese version of "Answer" as the lead single.

 The group's second world tour, The Fellowship: Map the Treasure, was scheduled to begin in Seoul in February before reaching seven European cities in March and two Japanese cities and five American cities in April.
 The Seoul tour dates were held as planned on February 8 and 9.
 However, due to concerns over the COVID-19 pandemic, the remaining tour dates were indefinitely postponed.
 Several tour dates had already been sold out; the shows in Amsterdam, Madrid, and Moscow were reportedly since January.
 All dates in United States were also sold out, including some arenas with capacities of over 18,000 people.

 Due to COVID-19 restrictions, Ateez hosted a free, virtual concert called "Crescent Party" on the V Live app, with over 1.4 million viewers tuning into the live event on May 30.
 On June 26, they performed both the opening and closing stages at KCON:TACT 2020 and held their first virtual meet-and-greet with fans.